Time-cost-error trade-off relation in thermodynamics: The third law and beyond: Results

 whose proof is presented in Appendix \ref{app:proof.quantum.gen}.
 Crucially, this relation indicates that dissipation is unavoidable in order to decrease the smallest eigenvalue.

 We discuss the relevance of this result in light of previous findings.
-First, the result can be extended to establish a lower bound on heat dissipation $\Delta Q$ as follows:
+First, the result can be applied to establish a lower bound on heat dissipation $\Delta Q$ as follows:

-This bound implies that heat dissipation approaches infinity as the quantum system is cooled down to the ground state (i.e., when $\varepsilon_\tau\to 0$).
-It also resolves an open question raised in Ref.~\cite{Reeb.2014.NJP}; that is, $\beta\Delta Q\to\infty$ when the rank of the quantum state is reduced.
+This bound provides a refinement for the second law of thermodynamics, suggesting that heat dissipation approaches infinity as the quantum system is cooled down to the ground state (i.e., when $\varepsilon_\tau\to 0$).
 Second, it was demonstrated that the initial state $\varrho_S$ can be transformed into an arbitrary final state $\varrho_S'$ with non-decreasing rank using arbitrarily small entropy production \cite{Reeb.2014.NJP}.
 However, the dimension of the reservoir must be large for such protocols, resulting in a tendency for $\lambda$ to vanish.
 Consequently, this makes the relation \eqref{eq:main.res.nonMarkov} consistent with the established statement.
 Last, we briefly mention a relevant result reported in Ref.~\cite{Reeb.2014.NJP}, given by

 This inequality characterizes a trade-off between the error and the maximum energy level of the reservoir.
 Conversely, our result illustrates a trade-off between the error, time, and dissipation, indicating that these findings can be viewed as complementary relations.